 On Wednesday, FES 5th graders visited the Longway Planetarium and saw a show called Stars, that reviewed concepts students studied earlier this year.
 They also had the opportunity to visit the Sloan Museum where they explored the history galleries as well as the hands on Discovery Zone.
 It was a quick day filled with many options for everyone to enjoy!

-Congratulations to Freeland Elementary School's SOARing students for the month of April!
-Awesome job Falcons!
+Congratulations to Freeland Elementary School's first group of SOARing students of 2023!
+Keep up the great work Falcons!

-Congratulations to our two most recent groups of SOARing students.
-Freeland Elementary School is proud of your efforts.
+Congratulations to our final two groups of SOARing students at Freeland Elementary for the month of September!
 Keep up the great work Falcons!